 You should be hit with a prompt like the one below.
 This will list all the versions of Python your system recognizes.
 Select the version of Python you'd like to use by providing the "selection" number to the prompt:

 And you've done it!
-To switch Python versions, all you need to do is respond to the above prompt with the selection number representing the Python version you want to use.
+To switch Python versions, respond to the prompt with the selection number representing your desired version.

 We've done the "hard" part, but there's a bit of housekeeping to take care of.
 We still need to install pip for our newly installed Python, as well as upgrade pip to the latest version: